-Chapter 13 permits the individual filing for bankruptcy to consolidate their unsecured debts and repay them, interest-free, over a time period of three to five years.
+Under federal law, filing for Chapter 13 bankruptcy allows you to consolidate your unsecured debts and repay them, interest-free, over a time period of three to five years.
 It is an alternative form of bankruptcy designed for individuals who do not qualify for Chapter 7, or for those who wish to protect non-exempt assets from liquidation.
 Filing a petition for Chapter 13 bankruptcy relief will immediately stop phone calls and letters from creditors and collection agencies.
 It will also delay your bank from foreclosing on your home.

-In order to qualify for Chapter 13 bankruptcy relief, you must have a regular source of income, either through employment or the operation of a business, that income must cover the cost of a court approved repayment plan.
-Keep in mind that you may be denied if your secured or unsecured debt limit exceeds a certain value.
-The best approach is to consult an experienced bankruptcy attorney so you can understand what to expect from the process.
+In order to qualify for Chapter 13 bankruptcy relief, you must have a regular source of income, either through employment or the operation of a business, as this income must cover the cost of a court-approved repayment plan.
+Keep in mind that your petition may be denied if your secured or unsecured debt limit exceeds a certain amount.
+Before you take action, it’s best to consult an experienced bankruptcy attorney so you can understand what to expect from the process.

-Although the idea of living debt-free via Chapter 7 bankruptcy relief is appealing, there are a number of reasons why your attorney may suggest that you instead pursue a Chapter 13 bankruptcy, including:
+Although the idea of living debt-free via Chapter 7 bankruptcy relief is appealing, there are a number of reasons why your attorney may suggest that you pursue a Chapter 13 bankruptcy instead, including:

-If you are currently considering filing for Chapter 13 bankruptcy relief, it’s imperative that you speak with a qualified bankruptcy attorney as soon as possible.
+If you are currently thinking about filing for Chapter 13 bankruptcy relief, it’s imperative that you speak with a qualified bankruptcy attorney as soon as possible.
 Thomas D. Berry can help you determine the best option for you and your family, so get in touch today.